 Any fraudulent appropriation of property by a person to whom it has been entrusted may lead to embezzlement charges.
 That may sound simple, but that short phrase is packed with elements that a prosecuting attorney must prove in order to secure a conviction for embezzlement.
-An experienced Los Angeles embezzlement attorney can help you develop a strong defense to allegations against you.
-Call the experienced criminal defense team at Spolin Law P.C. today at (310) 424-5816 to find out how we can help you.
+An experienced Los Angeles embezzlement attorney can help defendants develop a strong defense to allegations.
+For help finding qualified counsel, visit SPCRC's Recommended Lawyers.

 How to Fight Embezzlement Charges